Federal Polytechnic, Nekede

 On October 3, 2018, Rev. Engr.
-Dr. Michael Arimanwa was installed as the eighth rector of the polytechnic and the first alumnus rector of Federal Polytechnic, Nekede.
+Dr. Michael Arimanwa was installed as the eighth Rector of the Polytechnic and the first alumnus Rector of Federal Polytechnic, Nekede.
 Rev. Engr.
 Dr. Micheal Arimanwa is a priest who works in the civil engineering department.
-He formerly served as the department's head and as the school of engineering's dean.
+He formerly served as the departmental head and as the school of engineering's dean.

-Schools/Faculties
+Library

+The library supports the teaching and learning process, and helps students and staff for research purposes.

+Schools/faculties

-Federal Polytechnic, Nekede has seven schools(faculties) of study:
+Federal Polytechnic, Nekede has seven schools (faculties) of study: